OWASP Top 10 Mobile Risks and Threats

 “Or malware,” Ralph added.

-Business Risks: Client-side injection attack allows attackers to steal from the database, change password, and access personally identifiable information (PII).
-Companies can lose credibility, customers and app ratings.
+Business Risks: Client-side injection attack allows attackers to steal from the database, change passwords, and access personally identifiable information (PII).
+Companies can lose credibility, customers, and app ratings.

 The mobile application vulnerabilities were definitely trickier for the entire Fishery of Randomland team, but they had to sit through the discussion with Ralph to finally get over with security woes.